slingner/scott-lingner-portfolio/src/content/projects/project-1/index.md

 ![Unexpected Frequency](/unexpected-frequency-logo.png)

-Unexpected Frequency is a music website exploring all genres, all eras, and all parts of the world.
-We are a group of music lovers who are passionate about all things music.
-We love to talk about music, listen to music, and share our love of music with others.
-Whether you are a musician, a music lover, or just someone who enjoys listening to music, we invite you to join us in our love of music.
+I worked on Unexpected Frequency, a music website dedicated to exploring all genres, eras, and regions of the world.
+As a passionate music lover, I am part of a group that loves discussing, listening to, and sharing our passion for music.
+Whether you're a musician, a music enthusiast, or someone who simply enjoys listening, Unexpected Frequency is the place for you.

 <!-- ## 🚀 Deploy your own